veerrajukakarla434/vrk-core-java-programming/Part7_Java8_Lambda_Method.md

  * To provide the implementation of Functional interface.
  * Less coding.

+#### Where to use the Lambdas in Java
+* To use lambda expression, you need to either create your own functional interface or use the pre defined functional interface provided by Java.
+* An interface with only single abstract method is called functional interface(or Single Abstract method interface), for example: Runnable, callable, ActionListener etc.

 #### Java Lambda Expression Syntax
 ```java
 (argument-list) -> {body}